Looking to read a specific interaction between Twitch chat users? Here’s all the information you need about where to read Twitch chat logs.

 Can You Still Read the Chat Logs From Other Channels in 2023?

-As many of the Twitch users may know, there used to be some websites, namely OverRustleLogs.com, that would record the chat logs from Twitch’s most famous channels that were not set to Private.
+As many Twitch users may know, there used to be some websites, namely OverRustleLogs.com, that would record the chat logs from Twitch’s most famous channels that were not set to Private.
 However, these websites got a cease and desist letter from Twitch’s legal department and had to go down.

 But there’s still a website that provides some logs: logs.ivr.fi.
 The website hasn’t been updated in more than a year, but several old chat history records can still be found.
 It’s probably just a matter of time before it gets shut down by Twitch though.